thingsdb/ThingsDocs/source/includes/_n_nodes_info.md

-status | Current status of the node. stored_event_id | Last known stored event ID on the node. syntax_version | Language or syntax version which is running on the node.
+status | Current status of the node. stored_event_id | Last known stored event ID on the node. syntax_version | Language or syntax version which is running on the node. zone | Zone number to which the node is assigned.

 This function does *not* generate an [event](#events).